 Our share price may be volatile and in the past companies that have experienced volatility in the market price of their stock have been subject to an increased incidence of securities class action litigation.
+The Company, along with ADGE and certain of our current and ADGE's former directors and officers, were named as defendants in a class action lawsuit relating to the Merger of ADGE into a Subsidiary of the Company.
+All claims in that action were dismissed in November 2018 without cost or liability to ADGE or the Company other than fees for legal counsel and other professional advisors to ADGE, the Company, and their Boards of Directors.
 We may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.